 Nature brings joy and relaxation to many of us.
 Plants purify our air, make our world beautiful, and provide for us.
 We literally need them to survive.

-But not all of use are in tune with nature.
+But not all of us are in tune with nature.
 For example, I’ve killed everything from cactus to bamboo.
 Some of us simply have brown thumbs.
 Plants don’t let you know when the need to be watered, re-potted, fertilized, or if they’ve had too much sun.
 They simply die.

-This makes me think that people may need more helpful tools to prompt them to take care of their plants.
+This made me think that people may need more helpful tools to prompt them to take care of their plants.

 Research & Discovery

 User Goals & User FLows

 The Goals of research was to find out which apps existed, what was successful about them and how to make taking care of plants easy.
 With User interviews the goal was to find not only why people have a hard time taking care of their plants, and the different ways they feel overwhelmed by the task, but to also find out what did motivate them to get things done.

 Competitive Analysis comparing features of plant care apps as well as task monitoring and game apps.
 User interviews were conducted in person as well as through video chat.
 I created a discussion guide so that I could jump to questions I wanted to ask as the natural conversation flowed, as well as ask additional questions when something new and interesting was said.
 Also, some interviewees were able to quickly show me their current garden setup.

 A streamlined task list app.
 Great for making lists and organizing them, but doesn’t have any specific plant information or ability to tap into conditions outside the app.